A Fourier-Jacobi Dirichlet series for cusp forms on orthogonal groups: Explicit Examples

 \subsection{Euler product expression for the Dirichlet series}

-The question of this section is to obtain an Euler product expression for the Dirichlet series of interest in each of the above cases and relate it to standard $L-$function attached to $F$.
+The question of this Section is to obtain an Euler product expression for the Dirichlet series of interest in each of the above cases and relate it to standard $L$-function attached to $F$.
+Again, let $\mathcal{P}$ be as in Theorem \ref{dirichlet}, containing also the prime $2$.
+In particular, $\mathcal{P}$ contains the primes factors of $q$, hence of $\det S$ as well.
 By Theorem \ref{dirichlet}, the first step is to determine $\zeta_{\xi, \mathcal{P}}(s)$.
-Hence, we need to compute the quantity:
+Hence, we need to compute the quantity